infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 * Toggle todos completed status by tapping them

-## Conclusion
+## Congratulations!

-That's it!
 Now you have all the tools you need use PowerSync and Supabase to build a local-first app with real-time sync!